Skip to content

 Opening a Pull Request

 Now you've finished your contribution!
-Please open a pull request (PR) from your fork against the master branch.
+Please open a pull request (PR) from your branch and request review.
 At times, it may take some time for the team to review your PR, especially for larger contributions, so please be patient--we will be sure to get to it.

 In the first line of your PR, please make sure to include the following: